 “A lot of empty buildings and one giant mystery,” she replied.
 After one last check, she collapsed her Pulse Rifle, apparently satisfied for now.
 Looking at Shepard, she asked, “The Illusive Man put us under your command.
 Do you have any orders?”

 “Are you sure you’ll be comfortable following my orders?”
 Shepard asked.

 Collapsing his shotgun, Jacob raised his head to look at Shepard as well.
 “We didn’t bring you back from the dead just to second-guess you, Commander.
 If the Illusive Man says you’re in charge, you’re in charge.”

-"That's right," Jacob confirmed.
-"No corpses and no traces of unusual genetic material to give us a clue.
-Only thing we can find once in a while were bullet holes or spent thermal clips from colonies that tried to fight back.
-Colonists disappear and we got no target to go after."
+“That’s right,” Jacob replied.
+“No signs of attack, no corpses, not even a trace of unusual genetic material to give us a clue.
+Only things we can find once in a while are bullet holes or spent thermal clips from colonies that tried to fight back.
+They just… disappear, and we’ve got no target to go after.”

-"Then we can find out who it and get some payback," Jacob added.
+“Then we can find out who’s behind it and get some payback,” Jacob added.

 I hope I know what I’m doing.

 All the colonists of Freedom’s Progress have mysteriously vanished.
 No other investigators have disturbed the scene.

 – Look for clues regarding the identity of the attackers.